Yvitex/Obsidian_Notes/Computer Science/Electronics/Pi network.md

 <blockquote>"Each resistor in the Δ network is the sum of all possible products of Y resistors taken two at a time, divided by the opposite Y resistor"</blockquote>
 <hr>

-To find the resistance in the delta network, we just need to find the sum of all possible product in the Y network and divide it by the opposite Y [[resistors|resistor]]
+To find the resistance in the delta network, we just need to find the sum of all possible product in the Y network and divide it by the opposite Y [[Resistor|resistor]]

 ## Balanced Formula
 If all resistor in the Y Network have the same value then the formula will be